-In this laser welder, a fixture is installed to protect the oscillator against vibrations and shocks during transportation.
-This section explains how to fix the laser welder on the floor after clearing the fixture of the laser oscillator.
+In this laser welder, fixtures are installed to protect the oscillator against vibrations and shocks during transportation.
+This section explains how to fix the laser welder on the floor after clearing the fixtures of the laser oscillator.

 Phillips screwdriver, adjuster pressure fixture, and anchor, etc.